Eighth (and

 People ask "how many eighths in a pound" because they're trying to:

-• Plan inventory — if I move 20 eighths a week, how long does a pound last?
+• Compare retail vs. So wholesale — is that "deal" actually a deal? - Plan inventory — if I move 20 eighths a week, how long does a pound last?

 It's not trivia.
 It's unit economics.

 And in legal markets, it's also compliance.
-Because of that, most states cap daily purchase limits at one ounce (8 eighths).
+Most states cap daily purchase limits at one ounce (8 eighths).
 Possession limits vary — some allow up to 8 ounces at home.
 Knowing the breakdown keeps you legal.

 How It Works (or How to Do It)